The Hidden Oracle (The Trials of Apollo #1) by Rick Riordan

 Another thing I loved so much about The Hidden Oracle was its focus on Greek History and Mythology.
 If you don’t know already, I am a major history buff.
 Especially when it relates to mythology so these books and so in my element.
 I loved how much it focus on that and took from myths.

 Overall, I loved The Hidden Oracle was such good read.
 It’s fun, heartbreaking, addicting.
 It’s that classic Rick Riordan humor and in a world which we know and love.
 With new and old characters you are sure in for a ride in a world where things are always wrong.
 The Hidden Oracle explores the notion of finding yourself, friendship, family and more.
 It’s about believing in yourself and those around you.

-Have you read Goodbye Paradise yet?
-What did you think?
+Have you read The Hidden Oracle by Rick Riordan?
+What did you think of it?
 Are you planning on reading it?
-Have you read any other books by Sarina Bowen?
+Have you read any of Riordan’s other books?
 Let’s Chat!